IntersectMBO/cardano-db-sync/doc/docker.md

 ## Restore from Snapshot

-Restoring a database by running from gensis can take a number of hours, snapshots are provided for both networks (Mainnet and Testnet) to restore the postgres database.
+Restoring a database by running from gensis can take a number of hours, snapshots are provided for Mainnet to restore the postgres database.
 See the [latest releases](https://github.com/input-output-hk/cardano-db-sync/releases) for a recent snapshot matched with the `cardano-db-sync` version.